leo00723/cloudscaff-rental/PO_NUMBER_UPDATE_GUIDE.md

 **Key Methods:**

-- `updatePONumberAcrossCollections()` - Updates PO number in all related collections
+- `updateJobReferenceAcrossCollections()` - Updates PO number in all related collections
 - `getUpdateCount()` - Returns count of records that will be affected by the change

 ### 2. Purchase Order Component Updates